NibbleClassic/NibbleClassic-Nest-Wallet/README.md

 ### Windows

 1. Go [here](https://github.com/NibbleClassic/NibbleClassic-Nest-Wallet/releases) and download the latest release called **NibbleClassic-Nest-Winxx-vx.xx.zip**
-2. Unzip the folder and launch **NibbleClassic-Nest-Wallet.exe**.
-(Make sure you leave everything as is in the folder)
+2. Unzip the folder and launch **NibbleClassic-Nest-Wallet.exe** (Make sure you leave everything as is in the folder)

 Important notes: